Leave this website quickly.

 What it can do is to highlight where the promise isn’t being kept, and where organisations are able to do things differently.
 When organisations could work together to #KeepThePromise, then the Board’s able to highlight that, too.

-So the Promise Oversight Board’s work isn’t just about holding organisations accountable.
+So The Oversight Board’s work isn’t just about holding organisations accountable.

 It’s about encouraging them to work together, to build something that’s focused on the needs of children, young people and families.

-It reports publically on what its monitoring finds
+And it reports publicly on what its monitoring finds

-The public reports are sent specifically to Scottish MSPs, and are available on this website.
+The Oversight Board's public reports are sent specifically to Scottish MSPs, and are available on this website.

 Through its reports, it aims to demonstrate to care experienced people whether work taking place to #KeepThePromise is on track.